Scottish Place Names

 - Baldivis - this is a name coined by local settlers after three ships that brought them to Western Australia in 1922, one of which, the Balranald, has a Scottish name (the other two being the Diogenes and the Jervis Bay).

 - Bassendean (Scottish Borders).
-As pointed out by the WA Department of Land Information, the name "Bassendean" was first recorded by Surveyor J.W.
+As pointed out by the WA Department of Land Information, "Bassendean" was first recorded by Surveyor J.W.
 Gregory in 1841 as the name of 1,455 acres granted to Mr. P. Brown, who had his homestead on the West Bank of Swan River.
 Peter Brown (or Broun) was WA's first Colonial Secretary in 1832 and apparently named his property on the Swan River after a family property, Bassendean, in the former Scottish county of Berwickshire.
 It is interesting to note that the suburb's name was chosen in 1922 as the result of a competition for a new name for the area previously known as West Guildford.
 Two school children nominated 'Bassendean' after Peter Brown's property.
 (The WA Department of Land Information).

 - Brigadoon - there is a place called Auld Brig o' Doon just south of Tam O'Shanter Experience and Burns Cottage tourist attractions in South Ayrshire - see illustration.
 Brigadoon is of course the name of a musical by Alan J. Lerner and Frederick Loewe about a mythical Scottish village that comes to life once a century for one day only.
 In a personal communication received on 24 May, 2004 from Ros Fornaro, it was stated that the Perth suburb takes its name from a farm owned by the brothers David (Ms Fornaro's father), Robert and Alexander Bell, all three of whom were born in Scotland.